icarito/physics-with-xo/09_precision_accuracy_ADC.md

 ![cr Python cúbico.ta](images/9_blocks_10.png)

-This **Cr** coefficient depends on each particular XO we are using, so it should be determined for each of them.
-The following graph displays the result of measuring resistance with 9 different XO1; we have graphed **Rxo1 = f (Rref)** (inverting the axes order to be able to observe the general tendency in the same graph), switching the axis magnitudes, with respect to the previous graph:
+This $$C _ r$$ coefficient depends on each particular XO we are using, so it should be determined for each of them.
+The following graph displays the result of measuring resistance with 9 different XO1; we have graphed $$ R _ \text{xo1} = f ( R _ \text{ref} )$$ (inverting the axes order to be able to observe the general tendency in the same graph), switching the axis magnitudes, with respect to the previous graph:

 ![Rxo1 = f(Rref)](images/9_graph_6.png)

 Measured resistances for different XO1 are not precisely corrected so that the differences in levels of calibration between them are observable, as well as the non-linear tendency which all of them share.
-Nevertheless, once the correction has been made, the user will be able to verify that the curve **Rref=f(Rxo1)** intersects the straight line of proportional adjustment at the 11000 ohm value, for this reason a practical method for calculating the **Cr** factor might be extracted: a resistance of this value might be connected (for example by combining resistors with 1% tolerance for example) to the XO1 and then calculating the coefficient with:
+Nevertheless, once the correction has been made, the user will be able to verify that the curve $$R _ \text{ref} = f ( R _ \text{xo1} )$$ intersects the straight line of proportional adjustment at the 11000 ohm value, for this reason a practical method for calculating the $$C _ r$$ factor might be extracted: a resistance of this value might be connected (for example by combining resistors with 1% tolerance for example) to the XO1 and then calculating the coefficient with:

-**Cr=11000Ω/Rxo1 11k**
+$$
+C _ r = 11000 \Omega / R _ \text{xo1 11k}
+$$

 with denominator being the value as displayed by the `resistance` sensor of the particular XO1 when running the program previously seen.

-To determine the level of dispersion of **Cr** coefficients, following is a graph of the **Cr** value for each XO1 as a function of "N", an arbitrary ordinal number that identifies each of the used netbooks:
+To determine the level of dispersion of **Cr** coefficients, following is a graph of the $$C _ r$$ value for each XO1 as a function of $$N$$, an arbitrary ordinal number that identifies each of the used netbooks:

 ![Cr = f(N)](images/9_graph_7.png)